przemek83/same-game/README.md

     2 2
     ```
 ## Testing
-or testing purposes, gtest framework is used.
+For testing purposes, the gtest framework is used.
 Build the project first.
 Make sure that the `same-game-test` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
 But in case you would like to run it manually, go to the `build/test` directory, where the⁣ binary `same-game-test` should be available.
 Launching it should produce the following output on Linux:
 Example run:
 ```
 $ ./same-game-test